resthub/resthub.org/backbone-stack.rst

 ``Backone.View`` includes now a ``dispose`` method that clean all view, model and collection bindings to properly clean up a view.
 This method is called by another View method ``remove`` that also perform a jquery ``view.el`` DOM remove.

-Resthub provides two extensions related to this workflow:
+Resthub provides three extensions related to this workflow:

 1. ``dispose`` extension to add ``Backbone.Validation`` unbind: